The Network: Identities

-At the time, Armstrong denied the involvement of any Green Day members in The Network, saying "All I gotta say is fuck The Network.
+At the time, Armstrong denied the involvement of any Green Day members in the Network, saying "All I gotta say is fuck The Network.
 These guys are totally spreading rumors."

 However, the three members of Green Day are cited as songwriters for Money Money 2020 by the group's publisher.
-Additionally, several journalists noted the band's vocals were unmistakably that of Armstrong, and the fact Armstrong have The Network sticker on his guitar amplifier.
+Several journalists also noted that many songs from the band contained vocals that were unmistakably that of Armstrong.
+Additionally, it was shown that Armstrong owns a guitar amplifier with the logo of the Network featured on it.

-In a 2013 interview, bassist Mike Dirnt finally revealed that the group was in fact Green Day, mentioning that Money Money 2020 was worked upon alongside other Green Day projects in the mid-00's.
+In a 2013 interview, bassist Mike Dirnt finally revealed that the group was in fact Green Day, mentioning that Money Money 2020 was worked upon alongside other Green Day projects in the mid-'00s.